arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/JSF_post_api_cursor.md

 for the query.
 If set to *true*, it will lead to the query cache being checked for the query if the query cache mode is either *on* or *demand*.

+@RESTBODYPARAM{memoryLimit,integer,optional,int64}
+the maximum number of memory (measured in bytes) that the query is allowed to use.
+If set, then the query will fail with error "resource limit exceeded" in case it allocates too much memory.
+A value of *0* indicates that there is no memory limit.

 @RESTBODYPARAM{bindVars,array,optional,object}
 key/value pairs representing the bind parameters.